BernLeWal/htl-sew-java/README.md

  * __BruteForcePasswordCrackerCHAPClient__ demonstrates a brute-force password attack implementing CHAP (challenge-authentication-protocol).

+## ui.console
+ * __HelloWorldConsoleDemo__ presents a simple "Hello World!" to the console.

+## ui.fx
+Contains samples for the JavaFX GUI framework.
+_ATTENTION_: See documentation how JavaFX must be configured and activated in the run configurations!

+ * __HelloWorldFXDemo__ presents a simple "Hello World!" to the console.

 ## utils
  * __CsvUtils__: Helper functions to read CSV files.
  * __ProcessUtils__: Helper methods to deal with processes.